 “Well, now you know,” she said.

-She hadn’t made eye contact with Jimmy since they were on the bus.
-Now, she was staring at cars driving down on a slick street in a foreign city, cars that were not taxis, tires that splashed rainwater onto the platform’s curb, miniature waves across an asphalt beach, and she was shaking her head.
+She hadn’t made eye contact with him since they were on the bus.
+Now she was staring at cars driving down a slick street in a foreign city, cars that were not taxis, tires that splashed rainwater onto the platform’s curb, miniature waves across an asphalt beach, and she was shaking her head.

-Jimmy stared at the yellow line, which ran down the center of the road as the rain grew heavier.
+Jimmy stared at the yellow line that ran down the center of the road as the rain grew heavier.
 The line was shiny and blurry.

 “Well, we might as well start walking before it gets even worse,” he said.
 He wasn’t looking at her either now.
 He was talking to the sliding glass door.
 This had the potential to be quite the little disaster.